survivalstraps/Active-Edge-Notifications/README.md

 Using Zurb Ink 1.05 to create responsive grid-based emails for Shopify notifications.

-Using MailChimp's tempalte builder to create as close of a match as possible while retaining MailChimp's WYSIWYG editor for users that don't know HTML.
+Using MailChimp's template builder to create as close of a match as possible while retaining MailChimp's WYSIWYG editor for users that want drag and drop ability.

 ## References